fhunleth/embedded-elixir/content/post/2017-04-06-embedded-talks-in-march.md

 ---
-title: Roundup of Embedded Elixir Presentations in March
+title: Roundup of Embedded and IoT Presentations in March
 #subtitle: What's New and What's Changed
 date: 2017-03-31
 author: Frank Hunleth